ARU1-TEAM/Ubuntu-complete-install/README.md

  - Download [balenaEtcher](https://www.balena.io/etcher/).
  - Load balena etcher, put iso file and select your usb key.
 ### Boot on usb flash
+ - Reboot your computer and press DEL key to get into your BIOS/UEFI.
+ - Select your usb-key in the boot menu.
+ - Save and exit.
 ### Follow Installation

 ### Install primary packages